-Fiona Whelan, Anne McLaren Fellow
+Fiona Whelan, Anne McLaren and 2023 Lister Prize Fellow (she/her)

 Fiona is a bioinformatician, microbiologist, and evolutionary biologist.
 Previously, Fiona was a MSCA Postdoctoral Fellow